Humboldt-Penguin/redplanet/docs/src/tutorials/getting_started/install_python.md

 Unfortunately, Python is notorious for lacking a simple, out-of-the-box solution for installing and managing your packages and environments *([relevant xkcd](https://www.explainxkcd.com/wiki/index.php/1987:_Python_Environment){target="_blank"})*.
-I hope this explanation can save you some time and frustration.(1)
+I hope this explanation can help you understand *why* the best practices are what they are, get you up and running within a few minutes, and ultimately save you some time and frustration.(1) Let's get started!
 { .annotate }

 1. When I was first learning Python in high school, I messed up my Python installation so badly I had to completely reinstall my operating system.
 This is the guide I wish I had back then.

+If you're not ready to take the plunge *(e.g. you want to experiment first, or you only need to run a few short code snippets)*, I'd highly encourage online tools like Google Colab which run completely in your browser and don't require any installation (see our ["Online Demo"](./online_demo.md){target="_blank"} page for more info).

 If you're using Windows, I'd ^^HIGHLY recommend^^ using your built-in [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about){target="_blank"}.
 It takes a few minutes to set up and will make every programming-related task exponentially easier, plus you can easily wipe/restore your environment without affecting your Windows installation at all in case anything ever goes wrong.